-The REACH-regulation (1907 /2006/EC) has replaced the 2.
-Hazardous substances directive on safety data sheets (91/155/EC).
-REACH describes the setting up and updating of safety data sheets substances preparations.
-For articles like lead-acid batteries safety data sheets are not required.
+The REACH-regulation (1907 /2006/EC) has replaced the directive on safety data sheets (91/155/EC).
+REACH describes the setting up and updating of safety data sheets for substances and preparations.
+For articles - like lead-acid batteries - safety data sheets are not required.

-leaflet addresses manufacturers of batteries and is meant to apply voluntarily.
+This leaflet addresses manufacturers of batteries and is meant to apply voluntarily.

-The notes are meant to help to comply with legal requirements but do not replace them
+The notes are meant to help to comply with legal requirements but do not replace them.

-1. Substances / formulation and company name
+Substances / formulation and company name